takam5f2/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | Priority road		| Priority road               			|

-The model was able to correctly guess 11 of the 11 traffic signs, which gives an accuracy of 100%.
-This compares favorably to the accuracy on the given test set.
+The model was able to correctly guess 11 of the 11 traffic signs, which gives an accuracy of 90.9%.
+This compares favorably to the accuracy on the given test set, but Speed limit image was classified into Speed limit(30km/h) wrongly.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)